 e) the selected entry of the "list of subscriber data" is updated or USIM is removed for the selected PLMN subscription.

-NOTE 16: If the MS supports access to an SNPN providing access for localized services in SNPN, the UE ensures that such an SNPN is not inaccessible due to being in the list of "permanently forbidden SNPNs for access for localized services in SNPN" when the validity information of the SNPN changes from not met to met.
-As a UE implementation option the MS can remove an SNPN from the list of "permanently forbidden SNPNs for access for localized services in SNPN" associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, when the validity information of the SNPN changes from not met to met.
+NOTE 16: If the UE supports access to an SNPN providing access for localized services in SNPN, the UE ensures that such an SNPN is not inaccessible due to being in the list of "permanently forbidden SNPNs for access for localized services in SNPN" when the validity information of the SNPN changes from not met to met.
+As a UE implementation option the UE can remove an SNPN from the list of "permanently forbidden SNPNs for access for localized services in SNPN" associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, when the validity information of the SNPN changes from not met to met.

-When the MS reselects to a cell in a shared network, and the cell is a suitable cell for multiple SNPN identities received in the broadcast information as specified in 3GPP TS 38.331 [65], the AS indicates these multiple SNPN identities to the NAS according to 3GPP TS 38.304 [61].
-The MS shall select one of these SNPNs.
-If the registered SNPN is available among these SNPNs, the MS shall not select a different SNPN.
+When the UE reselects to a cell in a shared network, and the cell is a suitable cell for multiple SNPN identities received in the broadcast information as specified in 3GPP TS 38.331 [65], the AS indicates these multiple SNPN identities to the NAS according to 3GPP TS 38.304 [61].
+The UE shall select one of these SNPNs.
+If the registered SNPN is available among these SNPNs, the UE shall not select a different SNPN.

-The MS operating in SNPN access operation mode over 3GPP access shall maintain one or more lists of "5GS forbidden tracking areas for roaming", each associated with an SNPN and, if the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, entry of the "list of subscriber data" or, if the MS supports access to an SNPN using credentials from a credentials holder, the PLMN subscription.
-The MS shall use the list of "5GS forbidden tracking areas for roaming" associated with the selected SNPN and, if the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the selected entry of the "list of subscriber data" or the selected PLMN subscription.
-If the MS selects a new SNPN, the MS shall keep the list of "5GS forbidden tracking areas for roaming" associated with the previously selected SNPN and, if the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the selected entry of the "list of subscriber data" or the selected PLMN subscription.
-If the number of the lists to be kept is higher than supported, the MS shall delete the oldest stored list of "5GS forbidden tracking areas for roaming".
-The MS shall delete all lists of "5GS forbidden tracking areas for roaming", periodically (with period in the range 12 to 24 hours) or when the MS is switched off.
-The MS shall delete the list of "5GS forbidden tracking areas for roaming" associated with an SNPN:
+The UE operating in SNPN access operation mode over 3GPP access shall maintain one or more lists of "5GS forbidden tracking areas for roaming", each associated with an SNPN and, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, entry of the "list of subscriber data" or, if the UE supports access to an SNPN using credentials from a credentials holder, the PLMN subscription.
+The UE shall use the list of "5GS forbidden tracking areas for roaming" associated with the selected SNPN and, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the selected entry of the "list of subscriber data" or the selected PLMN subscription.
+If the UE selects a new SNPN, the UE shall keep the list of "5GS forbidden tracking areas for roaming" associated with the previously selected SNPN and, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, the selected entry of the "list of subscriber data" or the selected PLMN subscription.
+If the number of the lists to be kept is higher than supported, the UE shall delete the oldest stored list of "5GS forbidden tracking areas for roaming".
+The UE shall delete all lists of "5GS forbidden tracking areas for roaming", periodically (with period in the range 12 to 24 hours) or when the UE is switched off.
+The UE shall delete the list of "5GS forbidden tracking areas for roaming" associated with an SNPN:

 a) when the entry with the subscribed SNPN identifying the SNPN in the "list of subscriber data" is updated;